baumant/commRun/README.md

-# commRunStepV
+# commRun
-Macro to do Step V in comm run
+Macro to do Steps V and VI in comm run